Bran-1215/1DMovement/README.md

 Class assignment for CMPM 120 where we explore 1D of movement using Phaser

-Uses Kenny Assets "[Monster Builder Pack](https://kenney.nl/assets/monster-builder-pack)" set, with gratitude.
+Uses Kenny Assets "[Pixel Shmup](https://kenney.nl/assets/pixel-shmup)" set, with gratitude.